Lebyy/SmartestChatBot-Example/README.md

 # SmartestChatBot-Example

 This is a example repo for the SmartestChatBot package!
-SmartestChatBot is a quick way to easily make your own Chat Bot with Javascript Easily with https://api.affiliateplus.xyz/
+SmartestChatBot is a quick way to easily make your own Chat Bot which can reply in multiple languages!

 # Credits